 Compensation & Tuition

 Excel Teaching Fellows are paid a base salary of $20,000 annually and are eligible for all full-time employee benefits, including health insurance.
-SGSE participants who complete the full Masters program will pay Sposato tuition in the aggregate amount of $12,000, to be paid in six equal installments of $2,000, every six months, with the first installment due on or before March 15th, 2021.
+SGSE participants who complete the full Masters program will pay Sposato tuition in the aggregate amount of $12,000, to be paid in six equal installments of $2,000, every six months, with the first installment due in September 2020.

 A Bachelor’s degree is required;